RedisLabs/redislabs-docs/content/rs/administering/database-operations/replica-ha.md

 - Replica HA migrates as many shards as possible based on available DRAM in the target node.
 When no DRAM is available, replica HA stops migrating replica shards to that node.
 {{< /note >}}

-## Configuring high availability for slave shards
+## Configuring high availability for replica shards

 Using `rladmin` or the REST API, replica HA is controlled on the database level and on the cluster level.
 You can enable or disable replica HA for a database or for the entire cluster.